snkas/basic-sim/doc/future_work.md

 * Incorporate a parameterized selector for RED as queueing discipline in the topology configuration default (as RED is commonly used)

-* Make the TCP optimizer explicitly settable via the configuration

 When upgrading to a new version of ns-3, be sure to check: